 So, newspapers are not dying.
 They’re changing.
 And changing for the better.

 Want more media, marketing or business insights?
 Subscribe to our Vlog and Blog.

-Jerry Raehal is the CEO of SYNC2 Media and the Colorado Press Association.
+Jerry Raehal is the CEO of Colorado Press Network and the Colorado Press Association.